thewtex/thesis/strain_estimation/strain_estimation.rst

 In section 5.1, it was shown that a strain tensor describes the change in relationship between two small vectors in a body.
-Second-rank tensors in general are characterized in how they modify two vectors.
+Second-rank tensors in general are characterized by how they modify these two vectors.

 Another second-rank tensor of importance in medical imaging is the diffusion tensor.
 This tissue property has proven to be a useful tool for exploring